FireStack-Lab/Laksa-docs/docs/guide/QuickTutorial.md

 As you can see, each account object contains an `index`.
 It is exactly pointing the position to the `accounts` array.

-Also, `address` string will be it's object key.

-We design it to keep the address can be the reference pointer to the `accounts` array.
+You can use `accounts[0]` to get the address that match the account address you had created

 Just show you some code, you can understand easily:

 ```javascript